 - 1. Discuss social determinants of health and how they are associated with public health. - 2.
-Discuss how public health achievements have affected the health of a population. - 3.
-Explain how social determinants of health can affect health at the individual and population level. - 4.
+Discuss how public health achievements have affected the health of the population. - 3.
+Explain how social determinants of health can affect the health at the individual and population level (examples: systemic racism, culture, others) - 4.
 Examine how stakeholders can work together to improve social determinants of health. - 5.
-Discuss how interprofessional teams of public health and clinicians can work together to improve population health.
+Discuss how interprofessional teams of public health and clinicians can work together to improve population health (examples: considering cultural differences).